gberger/gberger.github.io/_posts/2014-09-23-playing-with-the-twilio-api-at-hackgt.md

 send and receive text messages, media messages and phone calls.

 Because of how simple, easy and fun it is to build something using Twilio, I actually ended up building 3 small, sample apps.
-Click the names too go to their GitHub repositories with screenshots and code.
+Click the names to go to their GitHub repositories with screenshots and code.

 ### [jsms](https://github.com/gberger/jsms)